WATCH: Family Finds Moose Peeping in Their Window, Names Her 'Mooshelle' in Honor of Recently Deceased Sister

 “We were never really scared,” Erik tells PEOPLE.
 “Nichole and our daughter were in the house the whole time.
 I did go outside several times to record [the moose] when she was across the street, but I kept a respectful distance.
 Moose are near-sighted and not particularly intelligent, so they can hurt you without knowing they are doing it.
 So, you keep your distance.”
 DiVietro also explained that he is a hiker and has met a couple of moose in the mountains before.

 His wife, however, has lived in New Hampshire for 19 years and has never seen a moose.
-So, this closeup encounter was extra special for that reason and more.
+She tells PEOPLE that the animal was “massive,” and the experience was “exciting but humbling at the same time.”

+“I was in so much awe and wonder that this peaceful yet curious moose was standing here before my family,” says Nichole. ” I saw the glory of God in this creature.”
+Indeed, this closeup encounter was extra special for a few reasons.

 The couple told WMUR 9 News that the surprise visit was just what Nichole needed after losing her sister four months ago.
 “My husband said, ‘OK, I’m going to name the moose Mooshy,’ in honor of Michelle, and her nickname was Mishy,” she said.
 “And he said, ‘I think you needed some cheering up, and so here comes Mooshy.’
 So it was very touching.”